Optical Spin Initialisation and Readout with a Cavity-Coupled Quantum Dot in an In-Plane Magnetic Field: Introduction

-In this work we investigate the impact single- and bi-modal cavities have on the spin initialisation and readout fidelity for a negatively charged QD in a Voigt geometry magnetic field.
+In this work we investigate the impact of coupling between a single charged QD in a Voigt geometry magnetic field, and a single cavity supporting either one or two confined modes (here on referred to as a single-mode or bi-modal cavity respectively), on the spin initialisation and readout fidelity.
 We show that, depending on the linewidths and detunings of the cavity modes, a bi-modal cavity may enhance all optical transitions present in a Voigt geometry field, reducing the effectiveness of the quasi-cycling transition.
 While careful selection of the bi-modal cavity parameters may mitigate these effects, the additional enhancement of the QD transitions result in different cavity parameter requirements for initialisation and readout.
 Thus, when coupled to a bi-modal cavity we show there is no single set of cavity parameters that simultaneously results in both a good optical initialisation and readout fidelity.
 Furthermore, we show that single-mode optical cavities outperform bi-modal cavities for both optical initialisation and optical readout across all parameter regimes studied, and can be used to achieve an optimal fidelity in both stages using a single set of cavity parameters.

 The paper is organised as follows: in Section~\ref{sec:theory} we introduce the background theory for a charged QD interacting with a single- or bi-modal cavity.
 Sections~\ref{sec:init} and~\ref{sec:read} investigate how the two cavity configurations impact spin initialisation and readout respectively in isolation.
 We then discuss the best cavity configurations for initialisation and readout in tandem in Section~\ref{sec:disc}.